agherard/oracle-hospitality-rna-bootcamp/create-bip-report-from-subject-area.md

-# Create BIP Report from Subject Area
+# Create BI Publisher Report from Subject Area

 Getting started with Oracle Hospitality Reporting and Analytics